imtayadeway/imtayadeway.github.io/_posts/2014-04-22-how-to-instantiate-a-module.md

 end
 {% endhighlight %}

-applications? well, none i can think of so far. but i enjoyed the exercise. yes, it's a kind of cheat, but then part of it was deciding how much of a cheat was acceptable. a few things were learned along the way and i thought deeper about ruby's object heirarchy.
+here, i've aped some classical behavior in `#to_s`, but the rest is left to the imagination. applications? well, none i can think of so far. but i enjoyed the exercise. yes, it's a kind of cheat, but then part of it was deciding how much of a cheat was acceptable. a few things were learned along the way and i thought deeper about ruby's object heirarchy.